Simple, quick and delicious Caprese Kabobs take minutes to throw together and are perfect for any party or get together.

 With these Caprese Kabobs leftovers are very rare but if you have some, STORE in the fridge for 2-3 days.
 Just cover them with plastic wrap or place them in an airtight container and if possible, store them without the Balsamic vinegar reduction on top.

-For more recipes that use a Balsamic vinegar, check out:
+For more recipes that use a Balsamic vinegar:

 - Balsamic Brussel Sprouts